 Today’s Method To Seal Granite Countertops is Easy

-Because I called the contractor who vowed to come out after installation to seal them again and would not find the time!
+Because I called the contractor, who vowed to come out after installation to seal them again, but he would not come out and refused to find the time.

 My Favorite Kitchen Upgrade: Granite Countertops